natecostello/creepage_and_clearance/content/slides.md

 You ask, and the supplier provides some additional documentation.
 - The terminal voltage is 5KV, as measured Phase-to-Return.
 - The motor is powered by a one cascaded H-Bridge VFD per phase, which features a mid-point high resistance ground.
-- The system has a requirement to continue operation with a grounded phase.
+- The system has a requirement to continue operation with a ground present in the system.

 ------